ConesaLab/courses-SQANTI_verse/README.md

 ### **Canonical and Non-Canonical Junctions**

 * **Canonical junctions** are the dinucleotide pairs most commonly found at the ends of introns and are efficiently recognized by the splicing machinery.
 The most common pairs considered canonical are **GT-AG**, **GC-AG**, and **AT-AC**.
 The GT-AG combination is the most abundant in the human genome, representing around 98.9% of introns.
 Together, these three canonical combinations are found in over 99.9% of human introns.
-By default, SQANTI considers these three pairs as canonical but allows users to define their own set of canonical junctions using the `--sites` parameter.
+By default, SQANTI3 considers these three pairs as canonical but allows users to define their own set of canonical junctions using the `--sites` parameter.

 * **Non-canonical junctions** include all other dinucleotide combinations at intron boundaries that are not considered canonical.
 These junctions are much less frequent and are often associated with splicing errors or artifacts.

-* **Detection by SQANTI:** SQANTI analyzes transcript sequences and compares the dinucleotides present at the ends of each intron (defined by donor and acceptor splice sites) with the set of canonical junctions.
+* **Detection by SQANTI:** SQANTI3 analyzes transcript sequences and compares the dinucleotides present at the ends of each intron (defined by donor and acceptor splice sites) with the set of canonical junctions.
     * In the classification file (`classification.txt`), the `all_canonical` column indicates whether all junctions in an isoform have canonical splice sites.
     * In the junctions file (`junctions.txt`), the `splice_site` column shows the specific splicing motif of each junction.
 The `start_site_category` and `end_site_category` columns indicate whether the start and end sites of the junction are annotated as "known" in the reference annotation file.
 The `junction_category` column shows whether the donor-acceptor combination is "known" or "novel".
-    * SQANTI calculates and reports the proportion of canonical and non-canonical junctions across different transcript categories to help identify possible artifacts.
+    * SQANTI3 calculates and reports the proportion of canonical and non-canonical junctions across different transcript categories to help identify possible artifacts.
 For instance, a high proportion of non-canonical junctions in certain novel transcript categories (such as NNC) may suggest a higher likelihood of being artifacts.

 ### **RT Switching (Reverse Transcriptase Template Switching)**

 * **RT switching** is a phenomenon that occurs during reverse transcription, where the reverse transcriptase (RT) may prematurely switch RNA templates during cDNA synthesis.
 This can happen due to secondary structures in the messenger RNA or the presence of direct repeats in the RNA sequences.
 RT switching can generate spurious cDNA that is misinterpreted as splicing events, often resulting in non-canonical junctions.
 RT switching events have been observed to be enriched in low-abundance transcripts from highly expressed genes.

-* **Detection by SQANTI:** SQANTI implements an algorithm to predict potential RT switching artifacts.
+* **Detection by SQANTI3:** SQANTI3 implements an algorithm to predict potential RT switching artifacts.
 The algorithm scans all junctions (both canonical and non-canonical) for direct repeat patterns at defined sequence locations characteristic of RT switching.
     * In the classification file (`classification.txt`), the `RTS_stage` column is set to TRUE if one of the isoform's junctions may be an RT switching artifact.
     * In the junctions file (`junctions.txt`), the `RTS_junction` column is set to TRUE if the junction is predicted to be a template-switching artifact.
-    * SQANTI analyzes the frequency of RT switching predictions across different transcript categories and junction types to help users identify potential artifacts introduced during cDNA library preparation.
+    * SQANTI3 analyzes the frequency of RT switching predictions across different transcript categories and junction types to help users identify potential artifacts introduced during cDNA library preparation.
 For example, a higher proportion of RT switching predictions in NNC transcripts may indicate that these are more likely to be artifacts.

-By identifying and characterizing canonical and non-canonical junctions, as well as potential RT switching artifacts, SQANTI supports quality control and curation of long-read transcriptomes, enabling more accurate identification of real isoforms.
+By identifying and characterizing canonical and non-canonical junctions, as well as potential RT switching artifacts, SQANTI3 supports quality control and curation of long-read transcriptomes, enabling more accurate identification of real isoforms.

 ---
 </details><br>

-For now, we will focus on the main output from SQANTI,the classification file (you can get more information about the other output on the tab above).
+For now, we will focus on the main output from SQANTI, the classification file (you can get more information about the other output on the tab above).
 This file contains 48 columns with information about the isoforms and the results from the run.
 Two important columns are the `structural_category`, which indicates the structural category that each isoform belongs to, and `associated_gene`, which indicates the reference gene that a certain isoform is associated with (if any).

-**:question: Trivia:** Check the `classification_worksheet.md` try to answer as many questions as you can.
-You can use any programming language or tool to answer the questions.
-The questions are designed to help you understand the output of SQANTI3 QC and the classification file.
+❓**Trivia:** Take a look at SQANTI3 report (open it in Google Chrome or Firefox).
+How many isoforms are classified as FSM?
+How many are NNC?

-With this, you have completed a basic run of SQANTI3 QC, and you have learned how to run it and what are the main output files.
+🥳 You have completed a basic run of SQANTI3 QC, and you have learned how to run it and what are the main output files.
 In the next sections, we will explore the additional inputs that SQANTI3 QC is able to integrate, and how to use them to improve the results of the classification.

 ## 1.2 Run with additional inputs

 The most common extra information that you will use in combination with lr RNA-seq is short reads RNA data.
-While long-reads are fabulous for determining the structure of an isoform, since they are able to capture full transcirpts without the need of an assembly, they tend to be quite noisy and with high error rates, especially if they come from 'old' chemistries.
+While long-reads are fabulous for determining the structure of an isoform, since they are able to capture full transcripts without the need of an assembly, they tend to be quite noisy and with high error rates, especially if they come from 'old' chemistries.
 That is why, combining them with short reads is such a good idea.
-There reads will map to the transciptome and can be used for multiple purposes, such as identifying isoform expression, fixing indels or giving support to junctions.
+There reads will map to the transcriptome and can be used for multiple purposes, such as identifying isoform expression, fixing indels or giving support to junctions.

 The other two main types of orthogonal data that SQANTI3 QC can use are CAGE peaks and polyA sites.
 CAGE peaks are used to identify the transcription start sites (TSS) of the isoforms, while polyA sites are used to identify the transcription termination sites (TTS) of the isoforms.
-These two types of data can be used to improve the classification of the isoforms, and to distinguis between true isoforms and artifacts caused by degradation of the RNA, for instance.
+These two types of data can be used to improve the classification of the isoforms, and to distinguish between true isoforms and artifacts caused by degradation of the RNA, for instance.

 ```bash
 sqanti3_qc.py \